mudler/LocalAI/README.md

 [![](https://dcbadge.vercel.app/api/server/uJAeKSAGDy?style=flat-square&theme=default-inverted)](https://discord.gg/uJAeKSAGDy)

-**LocalAI** is a drop-in replacement REST API compatible with OpenAI for local inferencing.
-It allows to run models locally or on-prem with consumer grade hardware, supporting multiple models families.
+**LocalAI** is a drop-in replacement REST API compatible with OpenAI API specifications for local inferencing.
+It allows to run models locally or on-prem with consumer grade hardware, supporting multiple models families compatible with the `ggml` format.
 For a list of the supported model families, see [the model compatibility table below](https://github.com/go-skynet/LocalAI#model-compatibility-table).

-- OpenAI compatible API
+- OpenAI drop-in REST API
 - Supports multiple models
 - Once loaded the first time, it keep models loaded in memory for faster inference
 - Support for prompt templates
-- Doesn't shell-out, but uses C bindings for a faster inference and better performance.
+- Doesn't shell-out, but uses C++ bindings for a faster inference and better performance.

 LocalAI is a community-driven project, focused on making the AI accessible to anyone.
 Any contribution, feedback and PR is welcome!
 It was initially created by [mudler](https://github.com/mudler/) at the [SpectroCloud OSS Office](https://github.com/spectrocloud).